Riyasahu0419/MASAI-CALCULATOR-RETURNS-DOM/README.md

 ├── styles.css
 └── script.js
 ```
--index.html: Contains the HTML structure of the calculator.
+- index.html: Contains the HTML structure of the calculator.
--styles.css: Contains the CSS styles for the calculator.
+- styles.css: Contains the CSS styles for the calculator.
--script.js: Contains the JavaScript code to handle calculator logic and DOM manipulation.
+- script.js: Contains the JavaScript code to handle calculator logic and DOM manipulation.

 ## Steps to Contribute
 1.Fork the repository.
--Create a new branch:
+- Create a new branch:

 ```
 git checkout -b feature/your-feature-name